temporalio/cli/temporalcli/commandsmd/commands.md

 * Ordering:
   * Use alphabetical order for commands.
   * Put the most commonly used options first in your list.
 * Periods:
-  * Don't end short descriptions with periods.
+  * Don't end short command descriptions with periods.
-  * Use periods consistently in Long descriptions at the end of sentences.
+  * Use periods consistently in long command descriptions at the end of sentences.
   * Use periods consistently in Option elements.
     Period use is mandatory to ensure proper parsing.
+    Include periods at the end of Option descriptions and extra attributes.
+  * Periods are required at the end of "Include Option set" lines.
+  * Avoid deprecated period-delineated versions of environment-specific keys.
+    * Yes:
+          temporal env set \
+              --env prod \
+              --key tls-cert-path \
+              --value /home/my-user/certs/cluster.cert`
+    * No: `temporal env set prod.tls-cert-path /home/my-user/certs/cluster.cert`.

 * Wrapping:
   * User-visible line length: 80 characters max.
   * Wrap your Options declarations to match existing examples.